-You think it should be easy to label mason jars, right?
-Over the years, I tried everything to label mason jars.
+You think it should be easy to label mason jars , right?
+Over the years, I tried everything to label mason jars .
 I found Whiteboard markers that worked but would rub off if you held the jar a certain way and dragged your finger across it.
-I tried labels that would fall off when I lay them over the raised parts of the jars.
-And, since there are many raised lettering on the mason jars, I couldn't find a smooth place to add the label.
-The only smooth place was the top lid of the jars, which couldn't be used because I wouldn't see the labels when they were in my pantry.
+I tried labels that would fall off when I laid them over the raised parts of the jars.
+And, since there are many of raised lettering on the mason jars, I couldn't find a smooth place to add the label .
+The only smooth place was the top lid of the jars, which couldn't be used because I wouldn't see the labels when they were in my pantry .
 Oh boy, what an annoyance!
-But, there was a solution.
+But there was a solution.

-Recently, I found a product that works well for labeling mason jars in my pantry.
+Recently, I found a product that works well for labeling mason jars in my pantry .
 I also used a liquid chalkboard marker because it dries when you use it.
-If you need to wash the jar, it will remove but can easily be reapplied later.
+If you need to wash the jar, it will be removed but can easily be reapplied later.

 Products Used for this DIY Project.

-All I needed was a jumbo chalk marker and a roll of Scotch Chalkboard Tape.
-I found that the jumbo was a lot easier to read than a thin tip marker.
+I needed a jumbo chalk marker and a roll of Scotch Chalkboard Tape .
+I found that the jumbo was much easier to read than a thin-tip marker.
 You can even pick various colors of chalk marker now.

 This is it!
-It's a new product from Chalkboard Tape from Scotch (TM).
-It comes in a roll and I was able to do all the above jars with ONE (1) roll.
-And, I still have some of the tape left.
+It's a product called Chalkboard Tape from Scotch (TM).
+It comes in a roll, and I could do all the above jars with ONE (1) roll.
+And I still have some of the tape left.
 You would need a chalkboard marker as well for this project.

 There are links from Amazon on this post; if you wish to buy this product on Amazon by clicking through, I will receive a small referral fee at no additional cost to you.
 Thanks for supporting my small business.